Makarand-Kulkarni1/Makarand-Kulkarni1/README.md

 - **0.837 ROC-AUC** on IBM's Telco Customer Churn dataset (7,043 customers)
 - Diagnosed a hidden **data-quality bug** — disguised missing values that would silently pass a basic null check
 - Tuned the classification threshold (0.5 → 0.35) via precision-recall analysis, raising recall from **53% to 69%**
-- Deployed with **FastAPI** + Pydantic validation and interactive Swagger docs on Render
+- Deployed with **FastAPI** + Pydantic validation and interactive Swagger docs on Render.

 `Python` `XGBoost` `FastAPI` `Pydantic` `Render`